shayqn/pricemymusic/README.md

 # price my music
 ### market insights for musicians

-This is the repo for pricemymusic.online, an app that predicts which combination of products & prices will maximize album sales on bandcamp for a specific band or artist.
+This is the repo for www.pricemymusic.online, an app that predicts which combination of products & prices will maximize album sales on bandcamp for a specific band or artist.
 It uses data scraped from www.bandcamp.com.

 ### Required packages:
 - numpy